gachezra/stk-deposits/README.md

 # AirPesa Stk Service

-A comprehensive README for the stk-deposits project.

----

 ## 🚀 About This Project

 `AirPesa Stk Service` is a Node.js application for handling deposits.
 Based on the project structure, it appears to be an API with routes, controllers, and middlewares.